sywac/sywac-website/source/index.md

 ---
 next: /docs
 ---
-# So you want a CLI...
+# So you want a CLI... ☺

-__Sywac__ is a small framework for building fast and beautiful command line applications in Node.js.
+__Sywac__ is a small framework for building fast and beautiful command line apps in Node.js.

 The central tenets of sywac are: